a5482pick/Python-Chrome-App-Native-Messaging/README.md

 File usingStruct:  A skeletal version of the original native-messaging-example-host.

 File usingCodecs:  A version of native-messaging-example-host that uses the 'codecs' module.
+Additionally, the message is saved to file.

 File usingBinascii: A version of native-messaging-example-host that uses the 'binascii' module.